satyrdab/PixelOS/README.md

 # PixelOS
-a text-based operating system made to be integrated with Pixel
+This is a text-based operating system made to be integrated with Pixel You can download only pixel from a different repository